-Soft mute is implemented by loading all zeros in the volume control register.
+Mute is implemented by loading all zeros in the volume control register.
 This causes the volume to ramp down over a duration of 2048f_S samples to a final output of 0 (- infinity dB).

-Soft mute can be enabled by either asserting the mute GPI terminal (see Section 7.6.1) or sending a mute command over the I2C bus.
-Subsequent assertions of the mute GPI terminal toggle soft mute off and on.
+Soft mute can be enabled by either asserting the mute GPI terminal or sending a mute command over the I2C bus.